codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 **Ingress host**

-  The IP address/host name/FQDN of the ingress controller component.
+  The IP address or host name of the ingress controller component.

 **Codefresh demo resources**

   Optional.
 Install demo pipelines to use as a starting point to create your own pipelines.
+We recommend installing the demo resources as these are used in our quick start tutorials.

 #### Runtime components